EpistasisLab/regens-analysis/README.md

    </details>

    <details>
-     <summary>These figures compare TSNE plots of the first 10 principal components for real and simulated 1000 genomes subpopulations.</summary>
+     <summary>These figures compare TSNE plots of the first 10 principal components for real and simulated 1000 genomes subpopulations.
+Principal components were computed from the 1000 genomes population datasets, and the loadings were used to project the simulated individuals onto the PC space.
+These results demonstrate that REALGenomeSIM replicates the the input data's overall population structure in simulated datasets.</summary>
    <p align="center">
    <img src="https://github.com/EpistasisLab/REALGenomeSIM/blob/master/images/TSNE1_vs_TSNE2_for_1000_genome_African_subpopulations.png" width=1000/>
    </p>